John Singer Sargent’s Charcoal Portraits at The Morgan Library

-John Singer Sargent: Portraits in Charcoal opened at The Morgan Library & Museum in New York on October 4th.
-It is the first-ever museum exhibition to focus exclusively on Sargent’s charcoal portrait drawings.
-It’s a terrific show that made me admire Sargent even more than I did before.
+John Singer Sargent: Portraits in Charcoal opened at The Morgan Library & Museum in New York in October 2019.
+It was the first-ever museum exhibition to focus exclusively on Sargent’s charcoal portrait drawings.
+It was a terrific show that made me admire Sargent even more than I did before.

 Sargent’s Charcoal Portraits